Levonorgestrel (Generic Levonelle)

 -

-Swallow 1 Levonorgestrel tablet whole with water, and you should take it:
+You take levonorgestrel by swallowing 1 tablet whole with water.
+You should take it:

 - as soon as possible